proycon/LaMachine/CONTRIBUTING.md

 * The latest state of the ``master`` branch of your repository will be considered the development version.
 * If there is a suitable software repository for your software (such as the [Python Package Index](https://pypi.python.org) for Python, [CPAN](https://wwww.cpan.org) for Perl, [CRAN](https://www.cran.org) for R, [Maven](https://search.maven.org) for Java); use it to publish stable releases.
   LaMachine can in turn obtain it from these repositories.
-* Your software should have at least some form of documentation, at least a decent README
+* Your software should have at some form of documentation, at least a decent README
 * Any Python software should support Python 3 (and not just 2.7)
+* The software should be maintained and should work on modern linux distributions.
+  LaMachine is not intended for legacy or archiving purposes.

+## How to contribute?

+Contributors are expected to be familiar with git and github:

+* Fork the LaMachine github repository
+* Add a role for your software in ``roles/``  (read the rest of this documentation to learn how)
+* When all done, create a pull request on Github

 ## LaMachine Architecture